Helin-Wang/VAS_Prediction/README.md

 - Trained model files are also saved in the outputs directory.

 ## 🚨 Notes
-- Due to privacy constraints, real clinical data is not included in this repository.
+- The real clinical data used in this study is not publicly available due to restrictions related to patient privacy, ethical considerations, and institutional regulations.
-- Please contact the authors to request access to the actual dataset if needed.

 ## 🧪 Running the Code
 - To execute the full pipeline: